-Digital Photography (1 credit)

-MHS Code: FASAPSS TN Code: G05H09
+Digital Photography MHS Code: FASAPSS

-Prerequisite: Art 1Grades: 11-12
+- Prerequisite: Art 1

+- Grades: 11-12

-1 EPSO available for LDC: Intro to Photography Pellissippi State PHO1000 printmaking and the use of technology including Photoshop.
+- 1 EPSO available for LDC: Intro to Photography Pellissippi State PHO1000

+The emphasis in the photography class will be primarily on photography techniques through studio experiences including printmaking and the use of technology including Photoshop.
 Students will present a final portfolio.
 Students will need to have unlimited access to a digital camera.
 A materials fee will be charged.